MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

   47. [NDVI (NIR and Red) with Color Bar](https://github.com/MargaretAN9/GSOC-2019/blob/master/ImageSequencerUserManual.md#ndvi-nir-and-red-with-color-bar)

 ## Introduction:
+Image sequencer is a sequential image processing system inspired by storybaords.
+The storybaord process permits graphic editing by a series of modules tailored for different image procesing applications.

+Image Sequencer is different from other image processing systems because it's non-destructive: instead of modifying the original image, it creates a new image at each step in a sequence.
+This is because it:

+--produces a legible trail of operations, to "show your work" for evidential, educational, or reproducibility reasons --makes the creation of new tools or "modules" simpler -- each must accept an input image, and produce an output image --allows many images to run through the same sequence of steps --works identically in the browser, on Node.js, and on the command line

 This manual provides instruction for the web browser applications of Image Sequencer.
 The user manual consists of specifications, a description of the modules and an applications section which describes how the modules, when combined, can be used for different types of image analysis.

+Image sequencer is available at: https://sequencer.publiclab.org/examples/#steps=
 ## Specifications:
 ### Input Image Format options:
 Jpg *(freezes and locks up )*